Facilities and Resources

 Dedicated in 1984 in memory of Vanderbilt’s first African-American student who enrolled 50 years ago, “The House” as it is known, provides educational and cultural programming for the University and Nashville communities.

 The BCC undertook a $2.5 million renovation in 2004 and expansion of the Bishop Joseph Johnson Black Cultural Center in an effort to advance the University’s goal of achieving meaningful diversity that will benefit all students.
-The Center is open to all students, faculty and staff and available to rent or reserve facilities withing the Center throughout the year.
+The Center is open to all students, faculty, and staff and available to rent or reserve facilities at the Center throughout the year.

-A BCC RESERVATION APPLICATION is available for download.
+The BCC RESERVATION FORM is available for download.
 It contains all the information to reserve and utilize the facility including all rules and guidelines for use.

 85 Seats – Projector – 6.1 Sound – Video Players

 This is a multi-purpose space equipped with an AV unit, projector, 7.1 Sound System and removable seating (accommodates 85 seats theater style).
 The auditorium is equipped with a DVD/BlueRay player as well as a Blu-Ray player.
 It has a podium with stationary and hand-held microphones and connections for laptops.

 20 Seats – AV Unit – Projector w/ Video & Laptop Ports